joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/13/business/uk-inflation-economy-data.html?searchResultPosition=9

 **What We Know About the Brooklyn Subway Shooting**\
-`The police have identified a suspect, who has posted vitriolic rants on YouTube and criticized New York’s mayor.`\
+`The police have identified a suspect, a 62-year-old man who has posted vitriolic rants on YouTube and criticized New York’s mayor.`\
 https://nytimes.com/2022/04/13/nyregion/sunset-park-subway-shooting.html?searchResultPosition=10